Grade 5

 - Circle geometry (π, circumference, area); parallelogram & triangle area; proportional reasoning

-- Statistical review: mean, median, mode, and range
+- Effect of adding, removing, or changing a value on mean, median, mode, and range

 Key Points for Parents